muratahideki/Bild-an-Eletronic-Speed-Controller-/README.md

 }
 ```

-Each module in ESP32 has 2 "operadores (timer + comparador).
-And each comparador control the output of two PWM's signal (A and B)

 | Function                         | What it does                                          |
 | -------------------------------- | ----------------------------------------------------- |
 | `mcpwm_init()`                   | Inicia o sinal PWM com uma configuração definida      |